stackforge/libra/doc/introduction.rst

 .. image:: libralayout.png

 Here you can see that the pool manager spins up the required Nova nodes with the load balancer image.
-It then hands the details of this node over the the Admin API server.
+It then hands the details of these nodes over to the Admin API server.

-The client sends an API request to the API server which in-turn sends the configuration information to the worker on the load balancer node.
+The client sends an API request to the API server, which in turn sends the configuration information to the worker on the load balancer node.
 The worker has a plugin system to speak to multiple load balancer types but is currently designed to use HAProxy.